SuperElastix/ElastixModelZoo/models/Par0001/README.md

 with:  = one of {rigid, affine, bspline64, bspline32, bspline16, bspline08, bspline04}

-For parameter files, see below.

 ###  Published in

 These registration are described in the publication:

 S. Klein, M. Staring, K. Murphy, M.A.
 Viergever, J.P.W.
 Pluim, "`elastix`: a toolbox for intensity based medical image registration," IEEE Transactions on Medical Imaging, vol. 29, no. 1, pp. 196-205, 2010.

-###
+### Other comments

-Image data and manual segmentations have been made available via  !
-See  for instructions how to log in.
+Image data and manual segmentations have been made available via https://bigr-xnat.erasmusmc.nl.
+See http://xnat.bigr.nl for instructions how to log in.

 ###  References